"But Calvinists don't say God causes sin and evil!"

 All of these other words are to say "God is the author and causer of sin and evil" without actually having to say "God is the author and causer of sin and evil."

 So yes, Calvinists are telling the truth: They usually don't say that God causes sin and evil.
 The more honest ones do, but most are smart enough to not come right out and say it because they know it will alarm people and invite resistance and pushback.
-And so they teach it in other less-obvious, less-alarming ways, using every other word they can think of, hoping that we'll believe that they're not teaching what they really are.
+And so they don't usually say it, but their theology does ultimately and undeniably teach it - just in other less-obvious, less-alarming ways, using every other word they can think of, hoping that we'll believe that they're not teaching what they really are.

 As the Calvinist's beloved Westminster Confession of Faith says: "God from all eternity, did, by the most wise and holy counsel of His own will, freely, and unchangeably ordain whatsoever comes to pass: yet so, as thereby neither is God the author of sin."